xabrs/bsp-qemu-arm/README.md

 Minimal BSP for run QNX 6.5.0 on QEMU ARM System emulator.

 ## UPD:
-I managed to run sabrelite BSP (ARM).
-Network and USB-strorage (qemu virtual fat) working.
+I managed to run sabrelite BSP (ARM) with network and USB-strorage (qemu virtual fat).
 It is not planned to develop this repository.

 ## Description